 - Now click on Allow > Full control > OK.

 This post gives full details on how to take file or folder ownership.

 If the issue persists, you can create a new user account with administrator rights and then try to perform the changes and check if the steps work for you.

-If nothing helps, you may want to use the Fresh Start option.
+If nothing helps, you may want to use the Fresh Start/Reset option ensuring that you opt for the Keep files and data option.